-The amount of deferred tax provided is based on the expected manner of realisation or settlement of the carrying amount of the assets and liabilities, using tax rates enacted or substantively enacted at the end of the reporting period.
+The amount of deferred tax recognised is measured based on the expected manner of realisation or settlement of the carrying amount of the assets and liabilities, using tax rates enacted or substantively enacted at the balance sheet date.
 Deferred tax assets and liabilities are not discounted.

-The carrying amount of a deferred tax asset is reviewed at the end of each reporting period and is reduced to the extent that it is no longer probable that sufficient taxable profits will be available to allow the related tax benefit to be utilised.
-Such reduction is reversed to the extent that it becomes probable that sufficient taxable profits will be available.
+The carrying amount of a deferred tax asset is reviewed at each balance sheet date and is reduced to the extent that it is no longer probable that sufficient taxable profits will be available to allow the related tax benefit to be utilised.
+Any such reduction is reversed to the extent that it becomes probable that sufficient taxable profits will be available.

 - (iv) Current tax balances and deferred tax balances, and movements therein, are presented separately from each other and are not offset.
-Current tax assets are offset against current tax liabilities, and deferred tax assets against deferred tax liabilities if the Group or Corporation has the legally enforceable right to set off current tax assets against current tax liabilities and the following additional conditions are met: - in the case of current tax assets and liabilities, the Group or Corporation intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously; or - in the case of deferred tax assets and liabilities, they relate to income taxes levied by the same taxation authority on either: - the same taxable entity; or - different taxable entities which intend to realise the current tax assets and settle the current tax liabilities on a net basis in the same period.
+Current tax assets are offset against current tax liabilities, and deferred tax assets against deferred tax liabilities if the Group or Corporation has the legally enforceable right to set off current tax assets against current tax liabilities and the following additional conditions are met: - in the case of current tax assets and liabilities, the Group or Corporation intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously; or - in the case of deferred tax assets and liabilities, if they relate to income taxes levied by the same taxation authority on either: - the same taxable entity; or - different taxable entities which intend to realise the current tax assets and settle the current tax liabilities on a net basis in the same period.